adamzolyak/README/README.md

 ### Be Intentional
 Say yes to the most valuable things and no or "maybe later" to the rest.

-### Be Curious
-Lead through asking questions and assume nothing to learn how to best serve others (co-workers, business, customers, people)

 ### Win, Lose, and Learn Fast
 Have more opportunities for winning and learning by limit work in progress, work in small increments, minimize queues / handoffs / dependencies, get feedback and measure impact

+### Be Curious
+Lead through asking questions and assume nothing to learn how to best serve others (co-workers, business, customers, people).

 ### Be Present
 Focus on others over me, actively listen, and be slow and thoughtful before responding